 Spüken, the new full length of the Canadian metallers Ninjaspy, will do exactly that for you.
 Chaotic and somewhat unhinged grungy-punk energy outbursts included.

 But the first item that really got to me was the somewhat bizarre and strangely fascinating album cover.
 What on earth is this woman regurgitating?
 Are we playing a cosmic joke on the trusty fan base?
 And by the royal WE I mean the band.
 ‘Cause in other languages the word spy means puke or spew.
 And with some fantasy, you could turn Spüken the same way.
 Nice try, fellas, should that be the case.
 And it would fit with the album cover and the overall comments the band made.

 And in truth, Ninjaspy spew their fare forward straight from their first track Speak in best jazzy, progressively laden fashion at first, churning into skittish metal just a moment later.
 I just get a kick out of their screechy turn from a somewhat organized tune to Hardcore hell in a second or so.

-Now, the second track Shuriken Dance really takes the cake with a confusing medley of elements and roughly hewn Hardcore grinding away at ye.
-Shuriken were – by the way – one of the Ninja’s weapon of choice.
+Now, the second track Shuriken Dance really takes the cake with a confusing medley of elements and rough-hewn Hardcore grinding away at ye.
+Shuriken were – by the way – some of the Ninja’s weapons of choice.
 The little things they flung about the countryside to quietly maim their adversaries.

 Now, this track is already at the top of the hit list for this record.
 A close second would be the very intense and screamy Brother Man, the follow-on track.
 This song embraces a whole new set of styles and quirky turns of events.
 And I think, I’ll stop right here trying to describe them on styles too much.
 Because you can’t.
 The band calls their record a style bender and – indeed – I would concur.